 Configuring for high availability with shared storage

 Provisioning Servers are configured to access your shared-storage location.
-Provisioning Services supports various shared-storage configurations.
-The steps for configuring for highly available storage in the network varies depending on shared-storage configurations.
+Citrix Provisioning supports various shared-storage configurations.
+The configuration steps for highly available storage in the network varies depending on shared-storage configurations.

 Windows shared-storage configuration

 If you are using a Windows shared-storage location, the Service account credentials (user account name and password) must be a domain account that is configured on each Citrix Provisioning server, to access the Stream Service and the shared storage system.

 Creating stream service account credentials on the domain controller

 The Stream Service runs under the user account.
 When the Stream Service accesses a vDisk stored locally on the server, the local user rights provide full access.
 However, when the database or vDisk is located on a remote storage device, the Streaming Server must use a domain account with rights to both the Provisioning Server and the remote storage location.
 An administrator must assign full control rights to the Stream Service account in order for it to read and write to the remote storage location.

 An administrator creates service account credentials in Active Directory and assigns the credentials to the Stream Service on all Provisioning Servers that will participate in HA.
 Alternatively, an existing domain user account can be given full control rights to the network share and be assigned to the Stream Service.